 Having an online current account is a wonderful way to store money, save money and pay monthly bills without having to leave the home.
 However, one should be very cautious about online bank accounts that promise “free” banking or free checking.
-A wide range of fees exist within these free checking accounts that most consumers do not know about, but a multitude of them discover them once they have had their bank accounts for a few months.
+A wide range of fees exist within these free checking accounts that most consumers do not know about, but a multitude of them discover them once they have had their bank accounts for a few months and there are other options that offer outsource check printing for all the digital financial needs.
 UK consumers should watch out for these three hidden fees that exist in the world of online banking.

 Sneaky Overdraft Fees